 Z’s history includes a time when it was so infrequently used that it was removed from the alphabet altogether.

 Where did Z come from?

-The Greek zeta is the origin of the humble z.
-The Phoenician glyph zayin, meaning “weapon,” had a long vertical line capped at both ends with shorter horizontal lines and looked very much like a modern capital I.
+The Greek zeta is the origin of the humble Z. The Phoenician glyph zayin, meaning “weapon,” had a long vertical line capped at both ends with shorter horizontal lines and looked very much like a modern capital I.

-By the time it evolved into the Greek zeta the top and bottom lines had become elongated and the vertical line slanted, connecting to the horizontal lines at the top right and the bottom left.
+By the time it evolved into the Greek zeta, the top and bottom lines had become elongated, and the vertical line slanted, connecting to the horizontal lines at the top right and the bottom left.

-Around 300 BC, the Roman Censor Appius Claudius Caecus removed z from the alphabet.
-His justification was that z had become archaic: the pronunciation of /z/ had become /r/ by a process called rhotacism, rendering the letter Z useless.
+Around 300 BC, the Roman Censor Appius Claudius Caecus removed Z from the alphabet.
+His justification was that Z had become archaic: the pronunciation of /z/ had become /r/ by a process called rhotacism, rendering the letter Z useless.

-Z is the most rarely used letter in the alphabet; however, American English uses it more often than British English.
-Early English did not have a z but used s for both voiced and unvoiced sibilants.
-Words in English that originated as loan words from French and Latin are more likely to be spelled with a z than an s.
+Early English—it should be noted—did not have a Z but used S for both voiced and unvoiced sibilants.
+Words in English that originated as loanwords from French and Latin are more likely to be spelled with a Z than an S, such as blazon or buzzard.
 Also, American standardization modified /z/ suffixes to more accurately reflect their pronunciation, changing –ise and –isation to –ize and –ization.

 We’ve covered the end of the alphabet, so let’s jump to the beginning: Not only did the letter A once look different, but it sounded different as well.